Skip to main content

 snowflakeaircon.sg

 An E1 error showed up days after the next unit was renovated, and the homeowner feared a damaged control board.
 The timing pointed elsewhere.
-Drilling had nicked the communication cable, and the bare wire was touching metal trunking on and off.
-No parts were replaced.
+Drilling had nicked the communication cable, leaving bare wire touching metal trunking on and off, and no parts were replaced.

 Case summary